BuilderNet/website/blog/2025-04-28-buildernet-v1.3.md

 ### Improved cancellations

 In addition to these API-level changes, BuilderNet v1.3 also makes several upgrades to the performance and reliability of bundle cancellations.
-The v1.3 release adds support for block level cancellations on all connected MEV-Boost relays, and continues to bid even when its block value decreases, to ensure that cancellations are successfully processed more often.
-We have also introduced a time limit on block building strategies to prevent slower (though more profitable) bundle merging algorithms from arbitrarily delaying cancellations.
-We expect these changes will make BuilderNet a much better venue for users that require fast updates to their bundles.
+To ensure cancellations are correctly processed, v1.3 adds support for block level cancellations on MEV-Boost relays and continues bidding even when the block value decreases.
+To reduce the latency for processing cancellations, BuilderNet nodes now submit only to regional relays (shaving off an estimated ~50ms in network latency).
+We have also introduced a time limit to prevent slower bundle merging strategies from arbitrarily delaying cancellations, and an initial set of spam prevention techniques to reduce the load on the builder.
+The latter drove a 2x decrease in p99 e2e latency.

+Together we expect these changes will make BuilderNet a much better venue for users that require fast updates to their bundles.

 ### Additional end-to-end latency metrics